rocjs/roc/docs/Configuration.md

 - dependencies
 - meta

-_Note:_ `hooks` are not present in the `update` object.
+_Note:_ `hooks` are not present in the `context` object.
 This since it would not make sense to remove registered hooks from other extensions.

 _Note:_ `dependencies` are not present in `roc`.